Galileo-Galilei/kedro-mlflow/docs/source/2_pipeline_as_model/21_pipeline_serving/02_scikit_learn_like_pipeline.md

 - an explanation of the [``PipelineML`` class in the python objects section](../07_python_objects/03_Pipelines.md)
 - detailed explanations [on this issue](https://github.com/Galileo-Galilei/kedro-mlflow/issues/16) and [this discussion](https://github.com/Galileo-Galilei/kedro-mlflow/discussions/229).
 - an example of use in a user project [in this repo](https://github.com/laurids-reichardt/kedro-examples/blob/kedro-mlflow-hotfix2/text-classification/src/text_classification/pipelines/pipeline.py).

-## Motivation

-You can find more about the motivations in <https://kedro-mlflow.readthedocs.io/en/stable/source/06_framework_ml/index.html>.